 Have you been trying to get better sleep?
 Stop your tossing and turning.
-This post shares 15 dos and donts if you are wondering how to sleep better at night (or whenever you choose).
+This post shares 15 Dos and Don’ts if you are wondering about ways to get better sleep at night (or whenever you choose).

 These tips are proven suggestions doctors share with people dealing with poor sleep for various reasons.